-Notwithstanding the greatly different mechanical arrangement, the role of the plunger type line switch in the network architecture is essentially identical to what we see in figure 4.
+Notwithstanding the greatly different mechanical arrangement, the role of the plunger type line switch in the network architecture is essentially identical to what we see in Figure 4.

 As with the uniselector line switch configuration, it is very common to have a second stage of plunger type switches ("secondary line switches") in the path to the pool of 1st selectors.
-This allows any given line to potentially gain access to more than 10 1st selectors.
+This allows any given line to potentially gain access to more than 10 1st selectors, for an improvement in the efficiency of utilization of the line finders.